-Fail On Error: if "true", the pipeline with error execution will be suspended; if "false", the pipeline execution continues, but the result will show a false value for the success property.
+Fail On Error: if the option is enabled, the execution of the pipeline with error will be interrupted; otherwise, the pipeline execution proceeds, but the result will show a false value for the “success” property.

 Kerberos Service Name: value defined in the sasl.kerberos.service.name property configured in the Kafka broker server side.

 Partition Number: specified the numbers of the partition where Kafka Trigger will send the messages to.
 If the property isn’t configured, the Kafka server will be responsible for deciding which topic partition the message will be sent to.